k3jph/k3jph.github.io/coat-of-arms.md

 Crest

-{% include figure.html image="armory/jhoward-crest-quentin-peacock.svg" width="4"
+{% include figure.html image="armory/jhoward-crest.svg" width="4"
-placement="right" cap="Crest in the Fairbairn-style by [Quentin Peacock](http://digitalheraldry.com/)"
-alt="Crest in the Fairbairn-style by Quentin Peacock" %}
+placement="right" cap="Crest as it appears in the Letters Patent" alt="Crest as it appears in the Letters Patent" %}

 The crest occupies its traditional position atop the helm in the full armorial achievement and serves as a complementary emblem of personal identity.
-In this case, it is a martlet Sable, rendered footless, in flight, and facing dexter, set upon a wreath of the livery colors.
+In this case, it is a martlet Sable—rendered footless, in flight, and facing dexter—set upon a wreath of the livery colors.
 Unlike the shield, which often functions independently in banners or seals, the crest is more intimate in scale and symbolic depth, used most often in formal armorial contexts or engraved devices.